mui/toolpad/docs/data/toolpad/core/components/account/account.md

 ## Unauthenticated

-When signed out, the component renders as an inline sign in button within the dashboard layout
+When signed out, the component renders as an inline sign in button within the dashboard layout.

-{{"demo": "AccountSignedOut.js", "iframe": "true", "height": 500}}
+{{"demo": "AccountSignedOut.js", "bg": "outlined"}}

 ## Authenticated

 Once signed in, the component is rendered as a dropdown containing the user's account details as well as an option to sign out.

-{{"demo": "AccountSignedIn.js", "iframe": "true", "height": 500}}
+{{"demo": "AccountSignedIn.js", "bg": "gradient"}}

 ## 🚧 Customization

-The `Account` component will allow adding your own menu options, including deeply nested options, through `slots`.
+The `Account` component will allow adding your own menu options, including deeply nested options.
 This is in progress.